 SIFT is a helpful acronym for initially evaluating source credibility.
 SIFT stands for:

 Pause and ask yourself if you recognize the information source and if you know anything about the website or the claim's reputation.
 If not, use the four moves (in the next section) to learn more.

 Take a minute to identify where this information comes from and to consider the creator's expertise and agenda.
 Is this source worth your time?
 Look at what others have said about the source to help with you these questions.
 Read laterally — go off the page/source and find info about the source, the organization, or the author.

-Sometimes online information has been removed from its original context (for example, a news story is reported on in another online publication or an image is shared on Twitter).
+Sometimes online information has been removed from its original context (for example, a news story is reported in another online publication or an image is shared on Twitter).
 If needed, trace the information back to the original source in order to re-contextualize it.

 After you determine the site is worth your time, you can analyze the source's content more carefully.

 Modified from Mike Caulfield's SIFT (Four Moves), which is licensed under a Creative Commons Attribution 4.0 International License.

 Finding solid information about some topics is complicated by the controversies or strong opinions held about them.
 Misinformation is intentionally created to obscure facts, create confusion, and manipulate the truth.
 Use the criteria below to determine if the information you are using is actually misinformation.
 This checklist is adapted from Web Literacy for Student Fact-Checkers by Michael A. Caulfield, with additional information from Peter D. Adams at the News Literacy Project.